 When you think of gigs, musicians might come to mind but that’s a small part of the picture.
 The US Bureau of Labor Statistics says gig workers are most commonly found in IT, construction, communications, transportation and yes, the arts.
 Thanks to widespread Wi-Fi, simplified website creation, and smart software solutions there’s never been a better time to strike out on your own.

-Finding a Freelancer
+Finding a Freelancer in a Gig Economy

 As a business leader, there are many times you might find yourself in need of expertise you simply don’t have in-house and freelancers are a great option.